OneTrueKirk/onetruekirk.github.io/definitions.md

 Unlike a normal borrowing relationship, there is no clearing, as the source of the state's 'credit' is its ability to forcibly extract value from the citizenry, not consensual market relationships.

-Within a state's borders its dominance is sufficiently great that only the most atrocious monetary policies can push the people to rebel against the fiat currency and convert to alternative exchange media.
+Within a state's borders its dominance is sufficiently great that only the most atrocious monetary policies can push the people to rebel against the fiat money and convert to alternative system, as in Argentina or other nations with large dollar black markets.

 Internationally, a notion of adverse clearings returns in the form of balances of trade and [interest rate parity](https://www.investopedia.com/terms/i/interestrateparity.asp).
 Most countries' debt is not monetized beyond their borders, so while they can forcibly borrow from their citizenry, they can go no further.
 In this sense, Country A hyperinflating its money cannot cause inflation in the money of Country B, any more than Bank A extending too much in loans can cause a depreciation of the money held in Bank B.